‘Striking Off’ is the common term for removing a company from the official UK register of limited companies.

 Companies House, Second Floor, The Linenhall, 32-38 Linenhall Street, Belfast, Northern Ireland, BT2 8BG,DX 481 N.R.
 Belfast 1.

-How do you Stop a Company Being Struck off?
+How Do You Stop a Company Being Struck off?

 Once Companies House has commenced the strike off procedure, their first step will be advertising the action in the Gazette, which is the official journal of public record.